adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ### CS Research

-- Mechanistic interpretability: Understanding how LLMs reason and develop internal biases, and developing methods to overcome these biases, with a focus on healthcare.
+- **Mechanistic interpretability**: Understanding how LLMs reason and develop internal biases, and developing methods to overcome these biases, with a focus on healthcare.
-- Multimodal learning, Vision-Language, and reasoning: Data and compute optimization strategies for LLMs/LMMs using non-convex optimization techniques.
+- **Multimodal learning, Vision-Language, and reasoning**: Data and compute optimization strategies for LLMs/LMMs using non-convex optimization techniques.
-- Medical data representation: Coreset based approaches for representing large medical data manifolds
+- **Medical data representation**: Coreset based approaches for representing large medical data manifolds
-- Federated learning: Harmonizing heterogeneous non-i.i.d data in a model agnostic and modality agnostic setting while maintaining SOTA privacy measures.
+- **Federated learning**: Harmonizing heterogeneous non-i.i.d data in a model agnostic and modality agnostic setting while maintaining SOTA privacy measures.

 ### Clinical Research -

-- Biomarker discovery: Identifying novel biomarkers to predict cognitive outcomes based on gross anatomy
+- **Biomarker discovery**: Identifying novel biomarkers to predict cognitive outcomes based on gross anatomy
-- Medical imaging: Building segmentation models for translational applications in radiology and surgery using foundational models
+- **Medical imaging**: Building segmentation models for translational applications in radiology and surgery using foundational models

 ## Entrepreneurial Detour: